tthtlc/quest4science/_posts/2025-10-19-math-the-math-trick-that-magicians.md

 <!-- Image Description: A magician holding a deck of cards, with three piles of cards on a table in front of them.
 The magician is pointing toward a specific pile while a teenager watches in amazement.
 In the background, faint mathematical symbols and numbers hover subtly, hinting at a secret math formula behind the trick. -->

-# The Math Trick That Magicians Use to Guess Your Card

 ## How simple math makes magic feel like mind reading

 *By Peter Teoh, Science Writer*